Cole Custer

 Cole Matthew Custer (born January 23, 1998) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 00 Ford Mustang for Stewart-Haas Racing.
-He previously drove for SHR full-time in the NASCAR Cup Series from 2020 to 2022.
-He is the son of Joe Custer, the team president of Stewart-Haas Racing.
+He competes full-time in the NASCAR Cup Series, driving the No. 41 Chevrolet Camaro ZL1 for Haas Factory Team.
+He is the son of Joe Custer, the team president of HFT.
+He is the 2023 NASCAR Xfinity Series champion.

 Racing career

 Early career

-Custer began racing quarter midgets at age four.
+Custer began racing quarter midget at the age of four.
 In 2011, Custer won the USAC National Focus Young Guns Championship.
 The following year, Custer began racing late models, winning ten races and earning Rookie of the Year honors.

-In 2013 Custer joined the K&N Pro Series East, making his debut at Bristol Motor Speedway for Ken Schrader Racing.
-During the season at Iowa Speedway, Custer won the pole position, led every lap, a record for a combination race, and won, becoming the youngest race winner in K&N Pro Series history at age 15, beating Dylan Kwasniewski's record by six months.
+In 2013, Custer joined the K&N Pro Series East, making his debut at Bristol Motor Speedway for Ken Schrader Racing.
+During the season at Iowa Speedway, Custer won the pole position, led every lap, a record for a combination race, and won, becoming the youngest race winner in K&N Pro Series history at the age of fifteen, beating Dylan Kwasniewski's record by six months.
 Custer would win again at New Hampshire Motor Speedway, also from the pole.
 He finished eighth in the series standings.
 Custer later ran in the K&N Pro Series West's season-ending race.
 Custer led every single lap, but was turned by Gray Gaulding on the final lap, and finished sixth.

 In the 2014 season, Custer won the Pro Series West opener at Phoenix International Raceway, holding off Greg Pursley and Brennan Newberry on the green–white–checker finish.